jutaro/MazeGenerator/TUTORIAL.md

 ---

 **Changes made**

-* Added a `cabal.project` file referencing the local `trace-dispatcher` package from `../cardano-node/trace-dispatcher`.
-You have to adopt the path to your installation.
+Added a cabal.project file referencing the local trace-dispatcher package from ../cardano-node/trace-dispatcher.
+You have to adjust the path to match your local setup.

+Or, if you are already using the Cardano ecosystem — for example via Nix — you can import trace-dispatcher from CHaP (the Cardano Haskell Package repository) instead.

 * Extended the `build-depends` in the `.cabal` file with the following libraries:

   * `trace-dispatcher` – for structured tracing